kin-labs/rewards-engine/current-KRE.md

 `Payout_spend_i = min(KRE_spend * spend_i / sum for all apps i (spend_i), 3000 * spend_i)`

 ## 2. Buy
+For Dates up to and including July 31, 2020:

 `Let KRE_buy be the total amount of Kin paid to developers for the Buy track in a day`<br/>
 `Let w_increase_i be the amount of Kin sent from the registered developer wallet to user wallets (earns, creates) in app i over the lifetime of the KRE`  <br/>